bsbarkur/anveshanegalu/_posts/2024-02-04-llama2-hasgeek-paper-session.md

 Here are some specific challenges associated with continual pre-trained models:
 * **Data scarcity:** Continual pre-trained models often have access to limited data for each task.
 This can make it difficult to learn to perform well on a wide range of tasks.
 * **Hyper-parameter tuning:** Finding a set of hyper-parameters that work well for all tasks can be difficult.
-This is because different tasks may require different settings in order to achieve good performance. * **Catastrophic forgetting:** Continual pre-trained models must be able to learn new tasks without forgetting what they have already learned.
+This is because different tasks may require different settings in order to achieve good performance.
+* **Catastrophic forgetting:** Continual pre-trained models must be able to learn new tasks without forgetting what they have already learned.
 This is a difficult problem, as it requires the model to be able to distinguish between different tasks and to update its knowledge in a way that does not interfere with its performance on previous tasks.
 * **Negative transfer:** Continual pre-trained models may experience negative transfer, where learning a new task can hurt performance on previous tasks.
 This can be caused by the model learning to focus on features that are specific to the new task, at the cost of features that are important for previous tasks.

 ## **Mixture of Experts**
 Mixture of experts is a way to achieve lower inference latency but with more parameters.
-More details at HF blog - https://huggingface.co/blog/moe
+More details at [HF blog on MOE](https://huggingface.co/blog/moe)

 ## **Responsible AI:**